Bayesian Predictive Inference Beyond Martingales: Preliminaries

 \subsection{Conditionally Identically distributed Sequences}

-Informally, a sequence of r.v.s is Conditionally Identically Distributed (c.i.d) if at any point in time, given the current history of the process $\mathcal{G}_{n}$, future random variables are identically distributed.
+Informally, a sequence of r.v.s is c.i.d if, at any point in time, given the current history of the process $\mathcal{G}_{n}$, future random variables are identically distributed.
 This form of probabilistic dependence has been thoroughly studied in \cite{kal88} and \cite{berti2004limit}, and can be formally defined as follows,